From Our Experts: Identifying Your Caregiving Needs

 When making an in-home assessment, Maureen considers environmental, physical, and mental factors, which all play a role in determining the level of resources needed.

 “Your physical space that you live in is a reflection of your mental space,” says Maureen.
 “If someone cannot maintain a clean and healthy environment, we look for the underlying reason behind it--sometimes it’s physical, sometimes it’s cognitive--but we always want to provide them with what they need to remain in their homes safely and independently.”

 Coming To Terms With Your Own Feelings

-Both Brittany and Maureen report talking to family caregivers who are in denial about what is going on with their parent or loved one.
+Both Brittany and Maureen have experience talking to family caregivers who are in denial about what is going on with their parent or loved one.

 “We get a lot of calls from people who know on some level that their parent needs care at home, but are in denial about the urgency of the need,” says Brittany.
 “Most often what ends up happening is they call us back after a health crisis has occurred, and we can begin assisting them to coordinate care within 24 hours.
 What I’d really love for people to do, however, is to start planning now, before a crisis happens, because maybe having a caregiver in the home would prevent it from happening in the first place.”

 Being proactive about the situation can be helpful for the whole family.
 Maureen recommends getting a third party opinion as an unbiased set of eyes about the situation.

 “Some families are in denial about what their parent needs, so outside advice from an expert can be incredibly valuable.
 It can really help everyone see the reality of the situation and improve the quality of life for their loved one sooner rather than later,” she says.